 For the more information about the geologic resources of the National Park Service, please visit http://www.nature.nps.gov/geology/.

-The National Park Service (NPS) is looking for geoscience students and experienced professionals who want to use their physical science expertise to help the NPS to better understand and manage its natural resources.
+The National Park Service (NPS) is looking for students and professionals in the geosciences and other natural resource fields who want to use their natural resource science expertise to help the NPS to better understand and manage its natural resources.

-The Geoscientists-In-the-Parks (GIP) program works with partners to match geoscience experts with volunteer opportunities in the National Park Service.
-Participants may assist with research, synthesis of scientific literature, geologic mapping, GIS analysis, site evaluations, resource inventorying and monitoring, impact mitigation, developing brochures and informative media presentations, and educating park staff as well as park visitors.
+The Geoscientists-in-the-Parks (GIP) program works with partners to match scientists with short-term, paid, volunteer opportunities in the National Park Service.
+Participants may assist with research, synthesis of scientific literature, geologic mapping, GIS analysis, site evaluations, resource inventorying and monitoring, impact mitigation, developing brochures and informative media presentations, and educating park staff and park visitors.
 Projects vary from park to park.
 The majority of GIP positions last for 3 months.
-Other positions can last for up to one-year.
+Some positions can last for up to one-year.

-Geoscientists selected for the GIP program have a unique opportunity to contribute to a variety of important research, resource management, interpretation and education projects.
-Parks benefit from a participant's knowledge and skills in geological or physical sciences, while participants gain valuable experience by working with the National Park Service.
-Geoscientists with all levels of experience are encouraged to apply.
+Participants selected for the GIP program have a unique opportunity to contribute to a variety of important projects in national parks.
+Parks benefit from a participant's knowledge and skills in geological or other natural resource science field, while participants gain valuable on-the-job experience by working with the National Park Service.
+Individuals with all levels of experience are encouraged to apply.
+Program participants must be 18 years or older and a United States citizen or permanent legal resident.

 Geologic Resources Division